stripysock/babushka-deps/README.md

 dep "wget.managed"
 ```

-Then, running `babushka laptop` will ensure the Icelab development environment stays updated alongside all of your customizations.
+Then, running `babushka laptop` will ensure the Stripy Sock development environment stays updated alongside all of your customizations.

 To share your deps, turn `~/.babushka/deps` into a git repo and push it up to `https://github.com/<your_username>/babushka-deps.git`.
-See [Tim's Babushka deps](https://github.com/timriley/babushka-deps) as an example.
+See [Philip's Babushka deps](https://github.com/blackp/babushka-deps) as an example.

 ## Credits

 Babushka is a wonderful automated computing system from [Ben Hoskings](http://github.com/benhoskings).

-These deps are maintained by [Icelab](http://icelab.com.au/).
+These deps (including this thoughtfully written README) by [Icelab](http://icelab.com.au/).